Thanatisia/home-lab-docker/README.md

 just joking, I am just playing around with containerizing my self-host setup (traditionally install on bare metal).
 ```

+### Supporting Architectures
++ maxwaldorf/guacamole    : AMD64 (x86_64), arm64v8
++ pihole/pi-hole          : AMD64 (x86_64), armv7 and above, arm64v7 and above etc
++ hwdsl2/ipsec-vpn-server : AMD64 (x86_64), armv7 and above, arm64v7 and above etc.
++ codercom/code-server    : amd64, arm64, amd64

 ### Notes
 - Do note that the following applications may have issues running on docker due to reasons such as incompatibility with the architecture (possible reasons will be specified below).
     - Services
+        - codercom/code-server : Supports only amd64 and arm64 and x86_64/amd64 devices
+            + For ARM 32-bit (i.e. armvhf) support : use 'linuxserver/code-server'
+        + maxwaldorf/guacamole : works for x86_64 and arm64v8, no support for 32-bits (armvhf); Tested - Resulted in "does not have matching manifest list for arm/v7" error
         + pi-hole : Incompatible with ARMv6 - container will keep stopping and running/restarting; only ARMv7 and above, AMD64, x86_64 etc.
         + hwdsl2  : Incompatible with ARMv6 - container will keep stopping and running/restarting; only ARMv7 and above, AMD64, x86_64 etc.